caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.2 Audit and Assessment Preparation

-The LLMSecForge framework includes comprehensive approaches for preparing for regulatory audits and assessments:
+The AISecForge framework includes comprehensive approaches for preparing for regulatory audits and assessments:

 #### 4.2.1 Audit Readiness Framework